Twistors, the ASD Yang-Mills equations, and 4d Chern-Simons theory: From holomorphic to 4d Chern-Simons theory

-To determine the effective space-time action of this theory, and indeed of any Chern-Simons type theory, we always follow the same basic argument.
-It was first employed in \cite{costello2019gauge} for 4d Chern-Simons theory.
-The first step is to pull back the partial gauge field ${\bar\cA}$ to the fibres of $\PT\to\E^4$ via the natural inclusion
+To determine the effective space-time action of this theory, and indeed of any CS type theory, we always follow the same basic argument.
+It was first employed in \cite{costello2019gauge} for \CSt{4}.
+The first step is to pull back the partial gauge field ${\bar\cA}$ to the fibres of $\PT\xrightarrow{\Pi}\E^4$ via the natural inclusion

-where ${\rm Im}(\pi\circ\iota_x) = \{x\}\subset\E$.
-We write $\bar\cA_x$ for $\iota_x^*\bar\cA = \iota_x^*(\bar{e}^0\cA_0)$.
+where $\mathrm{Im}(\Pi\circ\iota_x) = \{x\}\subset\E^4$.
+We write $\bar\cA_x$ for $\iota_x^*\bar\cA = \iota_x^*(\bar\cA_0\bar{e}^0)$.
 Any complex bundle on $\CP^1$ that is topologically trivial is generically also holomorphically trivial, so

-for some $\sigha:\PT\to G$.
+for some frame field $\sigha:\PT\to G$.
 A finite gauge transformation with parameter $g$ acts on the right of $\sigha$ by $\sigha\mapsto\sigha g^{-1}$.
 Note that the boundary conditions on $g$ prevent us from simply setting $\sigha = {\rm id.}$ everywhere.
 This is not the only redundancy in $\sigha$, however.
 We also have the freedom to act on the left by $\sigha\mapsto h\sigha$ provided $\bar\p_{\CP^1_x}h=0$.
 This condition implies that $h$ is independent of $\pi$, so $h:\E^4\to G$.
-As we confirm later, $h$ is naturally interpreted as a gauge transformation of the effective description on $\E^4$.
-Usually we eliminate both of these redundancies, which amounts to fixing a parametrisation of the moduli space of holomorphic $G$-bundles over ${\CP}^1$ obeying the relevant boundary conditions.\\
+As we confirm in section \ref{sec:sec3}, $h$ is naturally interpreted as a gauge transformation of the effective description on $\E^4$.
+Usually we eliminate both of these redundancies, which amounts to fixing a parametrisation of the moduli space of holomorphic $G$-bundles over $\CP^1_x$ obeying the relevant boundary conditions.\\